Chart Color Schemes

 Cliftleigh has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Five projects are identified by AreaSearch as potentially impacting the area, notably The Loxford Estate, Avery's Rise, Heddon Greta - Cliftleigh Corridor Structure Plan, and Heddon Greta South Road and Drainage Improvements.
+Five projects identified by AreaSearch are expected to impact the area significantly.
+These include The Loxford Estate, Avery's Rise, Heddon Greta South Road and Drainage Improvements, and Heddon Greta - Cliftleigh Corridor Structure Plan.

 Professional plan users can use the search below to filter and access additional projects.